eduolalo/moment-business-days/README.md

 #### `.businessAdd(days)` => Moment

-Will add the given number of days skipping business days, returning a **Moment.js** object:
+Will add the given number of days skipping non-business days, returning a **Moment.js** object:

 ```javascript
 // 30-01-2015 is Friday, DD-MM-YYYY is the format